wtlin1228/blog/content/blog/0003-design-pattern-strategy/index.md

 This is my notes for Chapter 1 of [Head First Design Pattern, 2nd Edition](https://learning.oreilly.com/library/view/head-first-design/9781492077992/).

-And where can this pattern be applied in my daily work.
+And where can this pattern be applied in my daily work?

-## What is Strategy Pattern?
+## What is the Strategy Pattern?

 The Strategy Pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from clients that use it.